Derpduck/autoexec-l4d2/README.md

 # autoexec-l4d2
-My autoexec/config for L4D2
+My autoexec/config for L4D2 (and other Source engine games)

-I **DO NOT** recommend just copying this for yourself, look at what each part of it does and take what you need.
+I **DO NOT** recommend just copying this for yourself, my binds/settings will not be suitable for everyone.

-There will be settings in there that not everyone will want, and my binds are for a left handed layout.

 See the templates folder for a blank autoexec template that contains the most essential commands.

-Tabs are aligned in Notepad++